vanatteveldt/ccslearnr/handouts/fun-with-cbs.md

 need to change some code and click the `☑️Submit Answer` button to submit your answer.
 Don’t worry about making mistakes, you can try as often as you want and start over if needed.
-Some exercises (like this one) also contains `💡 Hints` which you can click if you are stuck.
-Also, if you submit an incorrect answer, R will do it’s best to pinpoint where the problem is (but of course it’s only a computer, so it’s not always very helpful…)
+Some exercises (like this one) also contain `💡 Hints` which you can click if you are stuck.
+Also, if you submit an incorrect answer, `R` will do it’s best to pinpoint where the problem is (but of course it’s only a computer, so it’s not always very helpful…)